foxglove/px4_converter/README.md

 # px4Converter

+This extension is available in the Foxglove Extension Registry, you can install it by navigating to Settings->Extensions and selecting PX4 Converter from the list.

 PX4 Converter extension that translates px4 messages to Foxglove schemas to visualize data in various panel types.

 The converter will publish the following frame transforms: